 Decay heat and inventory calculations for irradiated fission fuels comprise two of the fundamental tasks for time-dependent Bateman solvers in the nuclear industry.
-Detailed and accurate knowledge of these time-dependent characteristics, as well as trustworthy uncertainty values, are of primary importance for reactor safety cases and the handling of irradiated fuel - issues which cover a great many activities representing billions of euros in current and future effort.
+Detailed and accurate knowledge of these time-dependent characteristics, as well as trustworthy uncertainty values, are of primary importance for reactor safety cases and the handling of irradiated fuel - issues which cover a great many activities.

 Development of the FISPACT-II code has resulted in new and unique simulation methods for a variety of nuclear observables, including fission decay heat and inventory calculations.
-To perform these simulations, massive libraries which contain the complete probability distributions for fission product formation, as well as the complete decay data for all of these products (reaching from the long-lived to those with sub-second half-lives), must be maintained and validated with sophisticated and sturdy simulation software.
-All of the physics of nuclear interactions, fissions and decays is contained within the nuclear data files, which hide one half of the simulation within the evaluation method behind those files.
-The fundamental point is that simulations cannot be performed by codes or data libraries, but the union of these into a code/data suite.
+To perform these simulations, massive libraries which contain the complete probability distributions for fission product formation, as well as the complete decay data for all of these products (reaching from the long-lived to those with sub-second half-lives), must be maintained and validated with sophisticated simulation software.
+All of the physics of nuclear interactions, fissions and decays are contained within the nuclear data files, which are products of their own, unique evaluation methodologies.
+Simulations cannot be performed by codes or data libraries, but the union of these into a code/data suite.

 While most time-dependent inventory and observables codes rely upon one bespoke nuclear data library, the ability to harness any dataset affords a unique opportunity to cross-check data and provide feedback which ultimately improves the code/data system.
-By performing a verification and validation on FISPACT-II with all of the major international nuclear data libraries, this exercise goes beyond demonstrating the capabilities of the code/data system in simulating decay heat and inventories, giving precise information on which nuclides should have their fission yield or decay data re-evaluated and in which library.
+By performing a verification and validation on FISPACT-II with all of the most recent, major international nuclear data libraries, this exercise goes beyond demonstrating the capabilities of the code/data system in simulating decay heat and inventories, giving precise information on which nuclides should have their fission yield or decay data re-evaluated and in which library.